AdobeDocs/campaign-web.es-ES/help/v8/workflows/activities/build-audience.md

 >[!NOTE]
 >
->En este contexto, no se puede cargar un público destinatario desde un archivo.
-Para ello, debe crear un envío de correo electrónico independiente.
+>Las audiencias cargadas desde un archivo no se pueden segmentar con una actividad Generar audiencia.
+Para ello, debe utilizar un **Cargar archivo** actividad seguida de un **Reconciliación** actividad.
 [Más información](../../audience/about-recipients.md)

 <!--
 The **Build audience** activity can be placed at the beginning of the workflow or after any other activity.
 Any activity can be placed after the **Build audience**.